BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/03_3_Setting_Up_Your_Wallet.md

 >
-> Be aware that sometimes functions are deprecated and removed, so if you are using a newer version there's a small chance that something may no longer be available.
+> Be aware that sometimes functions are deprecated and removed, so if you are using a newer version there's a small (but real) chance that some commands may no longer be available.

 ## Create a Wallet